xinyang309/Solana-NFT-price/README.md

 Then you can just copy the code in .py files and open with python, remember to change the extension to .py and that's it.

 ## Description
+The connections has a 12 seconds timeout and will catch http error while continue to the next task.
+The API may be slow sometimes maybe specific to some NFT projects? so this will save you a lot of time waiting.
+The process will be visible which is my farvorite feature in this project.
 The main function has set to run in every 30 seconds.
 You can use ctrl + c to interrupt.

 ![snapshot](https://user-images.githubusercontent.com/85978231/184819245-2e02195c-c2c0-4434-af99-e0bf0bd92559.png)

+## License
+MIT license